 We value honesty, mutual respect and professionalism in all aspects of relationships within us and between our organization and our partners.

 WHAT WE DO:

 Rapid Response, respond immediately to families affected by natural disasters with food, water and essential items and also work towards rehabilitation of the affected families.
-Our emergency responses are timely at appropriate scale and scope, providing high quality programs, efficiently, effectively for the most vulnerable survivors and their families.
+Our emergency responses are timely at appropriate scale and scope, providing high quality programs effectively for the most vulnerable survivors and their families.

-Relief Kit, Bed Kit, Hygiene Kit and Educational Kit Distribution,
+Relief - Distribution of Food, Relief Kit, Bed Kit, Hygiene Kit and Educational Kits,